yaser-rahmati-official/Thesis/M.Eng/FER System Based on FCPs.md

 * **AU26:** Jaw Drop (mouth opened widely)

 ## CK+ (Extended Cohn-Kanade Dataset)
-* The Extended Cohn-Kanade (CK+) dataset contains:
-  1. 593 video sequences
-  2. from a total of 123 different subjects
-  3. ranging from 18 to 50 years of age
-  4. with a variety of genders and heritage
-* Each video shows:
-  1. a facial shift from the neutral expression to a targeted peak expression
-  2. recorded at 30 frames per second (FPS)
-  3. with a resolution of either 640x490 or 640x480 pixels

-## CK+ (Extended Cohn-Kanade Dataset)
 * The Extended Cohn-Kanade Dataset (CK+), a widely used dataset for Facial Expression Recognition (FER), includes the following _expression classes_:
   * 1: Anger
   * 2: Contempt